Peter Bevan-Baker

-Peter Stewart Bevan-Baker (born 3 June 1962) is a Scottish-Canadian politician, currently the leader of the Green Party of Prince Edward Island and a member of the Legislative Assembly of Prince Edward Island representing New Haven-Rocky Point (formerly representing Kellys Cross-Cumberland.)
+Peter Stewart Bevan-Baker (born 3 June 1962) is a Scottish-Canadian politician.
+He served as the leader of the Green Party of Prince Edward Island from 2012 to 2023.
+He is currently the member of the Legislative Assembly of Prince Edward Island representing New Haven-Rocky Point (formerly representing Kellys Cross-Cumberland).
 He previously stood as a candidate for both the Green Party of Ontario and the Green Party of Canada.
 Bevan-Baker is a dentist by profession as well as being an active writer, musician and public speaker.
-As a result of the 2019 election, Bevan-Baker is the current Leader of the Official Opposition in the 66th General Assembly of Prince Edward Island.
+Bevan-Baker served as the Leader of the Official Opposition in the 66th General Assembly of Prince Edward Island from 2019 to 2023.

 Personal life

 He is the second child of composer John Bevan Baker and June Findlay.
 He holds a Bachelor of Dental Surgery degree from the University of Glasgow.
 In 1985 he emigrated to Canada, living first in Lewisporte, Newfoundland and then Brockville, Ontario before settling in Prince Edward Island in 2003.
 He became a Canadian citizen in 1992.